Sage-is/WEB-Sage.Education-docs/docs/getting-started/api-endpoints.md

 Make sure to set the `ENV` environment variable to `dev` in order to access the Swagger documentation for any of these services.
 Without this configuration, the documentation will not be available.
 :::

-Access detailed API documentation for different services provided by Sage WebUI:
+Access detailed API documentation for different services provided by Sage.is AI-UI:

 | Application | Documentation Path      |
 |-------------|-------------------------|
 | Main        | `/docs`                 |

-By following these guidelines, you can swiftly integrate and begin utilizing the Sage WebUI API.
+By following these guidelines, you can swiftly integrate and begin utilizing the Sage.is AI-UI API.
 Should you encounter any issues or have questions, feel free to reach out through our Discord Community or consult the FAQs.
 Happy coding! 🌟